portfedh/Mexico_CPI/README.md

 The program connects through an API to the National Institute of Statistics and Geography in Mexico (INEGI) and retrieves the relevant monthly Consumer Price Index (INPC) values.

-The user will input an initial and final date.
+- The user will input an initial and final date.

-The script will then output the inflation for the period along with the INPC values for each month.
+- The script will then output the index values for each month.

+-  It will also calculate the inflation percentage for the period.

 ## How to Install